jabarragann/ComplianceProject/docs/wiki/calibration_procedure.md

 To obtain the transformation ${}^{0}T_{i}$ we will be using the notation $f_{kins}(q_0,..,q_i)$ where $f_{kins}$ is the robot's forward kinematic function.

 For calibration purposes, two sets of optical markers are attached to the robot.
 The first set is a single marker is attached to the robot's last link.
 The location of this marker in tracker coordinates frames will be $p_{wrist}^{\{T\}}$.
 The second set is a 3d printed part containing 3 markers that is attached to the robot shaft.
 The transformation the 3D printed part's origin relative to the tracker ${}^{T}T_{M}$.

+Tracking this point across space resulted in two point clouds that were aligned using algorithm based on SVD to find ${}^{R}T_{T}$.

+Robot-tracker registration requires knowing corresponding pair of points in both robot and tracker frame.
+To construct these point clouds, we decided to use the origin of the pitch frame as it can be easily calculated from both coordinate frames.

+$P_{O5}^{\{T\}}$ was calculated using the fact that the wrist pitch origin's $\left(P_{O5}\right)$ lies in the intersection between the roll and pitch axis in the robot's kinematic model (

+With these observation in mind, we can obtain ($T_{O5}^{T}$) by first  calculating the line equations defining the roll and pitch axis in tracker frame and secondly by finding the midpoint of the perpendicular segment.